Capturing a gorgeous sunrise or sunset photo is on every photographer’s bucket list.

 Also, keep shooting after sun sinks below the horizon.
 (Or just before it crosses the horizon in the the case of a sunrise.)

-Often that’s when you’ll see the most spectacular colours of all!
+Often that’s when you’ll see the most spectacular colors of all!

 Get More Landscape Photography Tips